ibm-cloud-docs/hpc-ibm-spectrumlsf/web-services-config-lsfclients.md

     test@abc-MacBook-Pro WebService_Certs %
     ```

-    Here `lsfadmin` is the default LSF user and password is the “AppCenter” UI password.
+    Here "lsfadmin" is the default LSF user and “AppCenter” is the UI password.
     {: note}

 9. Once the configuration is complete, you will be able to run any LSF commands from the same client node.